 - No parental controls

-- Can’t monitor of calls and texts
+- Can’t monitor calls and texts

 - No GPS tracking

-About The Jitterbug Flip 2
+About the Jitterbug Flip 2

 While the Jitterbug Flip 2 doesn’t offer much in the way of features, it is a relatively easy-to-use, highly durable device.
-The lack of internet access and apps makes it a great option for families who just need a simple talk and text phone for a young child.
+The lack of Internet access and apps makes it a great option for families who just need a simple talk and text phone for a young child.

 The phone gets approximately 12 hours of talk time, but given that the phone doesn’t have a touch screen or any other smartphone features, the battery can go days between charges.
-The device allows for GPS tracking, Bluetooth connectivity, and includes a standard headphone jack.
+The device allows GPS tracking, Bluetooth connectivity, and includes a standard headphone jack.

 Frequently Asked Questions